 The Playbooks API allows you to retrieve active and enabled playbooks, as well as conversational landing pages.
 While you can only edit the playbooks in the Drift UI, this API can be used for auditing, record keeping, and mapping to interaction IDs for external systems.

 With the Admin API, admins can trigger a remote app uninstall on behalf of a client, as well as retrieve token information and metadata.
 Additionally, not only can you get the Drift org that the token was created for, but also the scopes and app for the token as well.

 Drift admins can manually request data retrieval and deletion via the Data Privacy section of their settings, but this can be tedious for larger organizations with many requests.

 The Data Privacy API provides a way to trigger GDPR requests programatically.
 Find out more information here

-You can invoke the API's directly via a direct web/https call, we also have some community libraries to help you (if you happen to use python or nodejs).
+You can invoke the APIs directly via a direct web/https call, and we also have some community libraries to help you (if you happen to use python or nodejs).
 We'd love to see what you build, and we welcome contributions to these libraries as well!

-Share with us on our dev slack if you have anything that could be open sourced!
+Share with us on our Developer Community channel if you have anything that could be open sourced!